US Unemployment Rate

 - US Unemployment Rate News

-Total nonfarm payroll employment rose by 227,000 in November, and the unemployment rate changed little at 4.2 percent, the U.S. Bureau of Labor Statistics reported today.
-Employment trended up in health care, leisure and hospitality, government, and social assistance.
-Retail trade lost jobs.
+Total nonfarm payroll employment rose by 143,000 in January, and the unemployment rate edged down to 4.0 percent, the U.S. Bureau of Labor Statistics reported today.
+Job gains occurred in health care, retail trade, and social assistance.
+Employment declined in the mining, quarrying, and oil and gas extraction industry.
 This news release presents statistics from two monthly surveys.
 The household survey measures labor force status, including unemployment, by demographic characteristics.
-The establishment survey measures nonfarm employment, hours, and earnings by ...
+The establishment survey measures nonfarm ...

 ---|